optionally pair with the REST/SSE API so external tools (e.g. flows) can share the same proxy

 • Overview — method, URL, status, duration, size, host, remote address, list of matched rules, and any error message

-• Request — start line, headers, and body (subject to max_body_size in the policy)
+• Request — start line, headers, and body (subject to max_body_size in the policy; toggle the view with v)

 • Response — status line, headers, and body